AndersAskeland/Data-science/README.md

-# Data_science
+# Data Science
-Notes and exercises related to me learning data science with R and Python
+Notes and exercises related to data science.